Vyral/corina-cisneros/_posts/2020-05-04-whats-really-happening-in-our-new-hampshire-market.md

 {% include youtube.html %}

-<p style="text-align:center">As the COVID-19 pandemic continues, our New Hampshire market is hitting unprecedented heights.</p>
+As the COVID-19 pandemic continues, our New Hampshire market is hitting unprecedented heights.

 What’s really happening in the New Hampshire real estate market?

-As you recall, I explained in my previous video (which you can revisit here) why today’s market isn’t similar to what we saw back in 2008.
+As you recall, I explained in my previous video (which you can revisit [here](/6-reasons-why-this-2020-chaos-wont-be-2008s-housing-crash.html)) why today’s market isn’t similar to what we saw back in 2008.
 One of the reasons why we won’t see that situation again for a very long time is that **New Hampshire has had a housing crisis for the past 15 years.** Economists confirm that we’re about 15,000 to 20,000 properties short of being able to house our workforce.&nbsp;

 As you can see in the graph at 1:22 in the video, the inventory of homes for sale is as low as it’s been since 2005.
 Since there are more buyers than there are sellers, this puts us in a seller’s market.
 In the next graph, you can see the result of this low inventory: Prices have gone up for the last decade or so.
 If you’re a buyer, you’ll have to pay top dollar to get the home you want.
 Finally, the last graph shows that sellers are getting close to 100% of their asking price, and they’re often generating multiple offers.